 As long as you don’t mind the extra weight and wide opening, this is a great choice if you are looking for a durable, rugged water bottle that’s going to last you a long time.

-4. Top Insulated Bottle to Make Hot Drinks – Stanley Vacuum Travel Press ($$$)
+4. Best Insulated Stainless Steel Water Bottle – Stanley Vacuum Travel Press

-Stanley makes great insulated water bottles, but I particularly love – and can no longer travel without – the Stanley Vacuum Travel Press Mug.
+Stanley makes great stainelss steel water bottles, but I particularly love – and can no longer travel without – the Stanley Vacuum Travel Press Mug.

 Gone are the days for paying for overpriced crappy coffee on the road.
 Instead, travel with this integrated pressed coffee maker and stainless steel mug.